AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 Dynamic Media Classic comes with automatic conversion of video on upload, video streaming to desktop and mobile devices, and adaptive video sets optimized for playback based on device and bandwidth.
 One of the most important things about video is that the workflow is simple — it's designed so that anyone can use it, even if they are not very familiar with video technology.

-By the end of this chapter you will know how to:
+By the end of this section of the tutorial you will know how to:

 - Upload and encode (transcode) video to different sizes and formats
 - Choose among available video presets for uploading